GoLand 2024.3 Help

 Manage code style on a directory level with EditorConfig

-GoLand allows you to manage all code style settings for each individual set of files with EditorConfig support (enabled by default in the Settings dialog (Control+Alt+S)).
+GoLand allows you to manage all code style settings for each individual set of files with EditorConfig support (enabled by default in the Settings dialog (Ctrl+Alt+S) ).
 All you need to do is place an .editorconfig file in the root directory containing the files whose code style you want to define.
 You can have as many .editorconfig files within a project as needed, so you can specify different styles for different modules.

 All options from the .editorconfig file are applied to the directory where it resides as well as all of its sub-directories on top of the current project code style.
 If anything is not defined in .editorconfig, it's taken from the project settings.